 The Western Tuna and Billfish Management Plan 2005 came into effect on 12 November 2006.
-The WTBF Plan removed the internal barrier at 34°S, which had previously separated the Southern and the Western Tuna and Billfish Fisheries, and renamed the entire area the 'Western Tuna and Billfish Fishery'.
-The WTBF Plan provides for a system of individual transferable quota SFRs, with the quota species including bigeye tuna, yellowfin tuna, striped marlin and swordfish.
+The WTBF Plan removed the internal barrier at 34°S. The WTBF Plan provides for a system of individual transferable quota SFRs, with the quota species including bigeye tuna, yellowfin tuna, striped marlin and swordfish.
 For one fishing season, each SFR entitles an equal share to the TACC for the relevant species.